RedisLabs/redislabs-docs/content/rc/databases/back-up-data.md

 To learn more, see [Configuring ACLs for buckets](https://docs.aws.amazon.com/AmazonS3/latest/userguide/managing-acls.html) on the AWS docs.

 {{< note >}}
 An AWS S3 bucket can be used by only one Redis Cloud account.
-If you have more than one Redis Cloud account, [create more S3 buckets](https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-buckets-s3.html) with the same settings for the other accounts.
+If you have more than one Redis Cloud account, repeat the set up steps for multiple buckets.
 {{< /note >}}

 ### Google Cloud Storage